dulljester/Assignment04/README.txt

         * getInformationGain(): determineSplittingVarIdx() method in DecisionTree class
         * doSplit(): determineSplittingVarIdx() and Node's constructor
         * printtree(): DecisionTree class has an overridden toString() method that calls a recursive "printMyself()" method of the Node class
+        * usefulness measure of the rule == at each terminal node we report the fraction of the training data falling under this rule

 --Specify limitations of the program( if any)